dbgjerez/asciidoc-base/README.md

-# Document as a code
+# Documentation as a code
-Document as a code is a concept to use the power of Git and get the advantage of it.
+Documentation as a code is a concept to use the power of Git and get the advantage of it.

 When we document a project, it is very important that the documentation and the project code are synchronized.
 Another significant tip is that the documentation should be public and accessible inside the organization.